 Another option is to add shelves over your toilet.
 This provides storage and also makes things look a bit more interesting.
 I installed IKEA shelves in our master bathroom and filled the shelves with both decorative items and functional ones (on there I hide matches, extra toilet paper, bobby pins, tampons, and more!).

 This last storage idea is adorable.
-I love this antique cabinet over the toilet in this bathroom space.
+I love this antique cabinet over the toilet in our first floor bathroom.
 It adds some charm, personality, and storage to the bathroom.
 This is another great idea if you need storage in a small space.

 Over the Toilet Art